- What are the operating hours for the West Hollywood Sheriff’s Station?

-Contact the Sheriff’s non-emergency number (310) 855-8850.
-They have a special division known as the C.O.P.P.S Team (Community Oriented Policing & Problem Solving) which specializes in working with people who are homeless.
+You may contact the Sheriff’s non-emergency number (310) 855-8850 if a person who is homeless is trespassing, harassing, or engaging in other illegal activity.
+The Sheriff's Department has a special division known as the C.O.P.P.S Team (Community Oriented Policing & Problem Solving) which specializes in working with people who are homeless.

 What does the Sheriff's Department do to help people who are homeless in West Hollywood?

 The Sheriff’s C.O.P.P.S Team (Community Oriented Policing & Problem Solving) is a special team that commonly interacts with people who are homeless.
 Often, these deputies already have an established relationship with certain people who are homeless in the community.
 Deputies carry information and resources which can help people who are homeless find shelter, food and clothing.
 The Sheriff’s C.O.P.P.S.
 Team can be reached at (310) 855-8850.
 Another division working closely with the people who are homeless is the City’s Social Services Division.
 This division can be reached at (323) 848-6510.
 Deputies and Social Services staff work with P.A.T.H.
 (People Assisting the Homeless) which provides different services to help people get back on their feet.
 P.A.T.H can be reached via their website at www.epath.com .

 Do emergency vehicles have to run their siren?